nkarimeddiny/travel_photos_fullstack/readme.md

 When user accesses the main page:

 1.)
-The main controller calls a method that retrieves the user's list of places-to-go.
-The request's success callback then calls a method for displaying a Google map, with markers for each of the user's places-to-go.
+The main controller calls a method that retrieves the user's list of places-to-go, and then a method is called for displaying a Google map, with markers for each of the user's places-to-go.

 2.)
 The sidebar controller calls a method to retrieve a list of people the user follows, along with data about whether or not each person has any new posts.
 If a user has a new post, a green dot is displayed next to their name.